 - Bisphosphonates to prevent the loss of bone

 - Parathyroid hormone therapy to stimulate bone growth

-- Selective estrogen receptor modulators to prevent bone loss, improve density, and decrease fractures
+- Selective estrogen receptor modulators to prevent bone loss, improve density, and lower the risk of breaks

-Building strong bones throughout your early years is the best defense against osteoporosis.
+Building strong bones throughout your early years is the best defense.
 Getting enough calcium, vitamin D, and regular exercise can keep bones strong throughout life.